jacopotozzo/academic-kickstart/content/teaching/Macro1_Maffe/exlist.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1
 ---
 All of the exercises listed below refer to Ferraguto (5th edition), unless differently specified.
+From version 4 to 6 exercises should be updated to the new version of IS-LM and IS-LM-PC models.
+If you have older versions of the book, keep in mind the differences for chapters 2 and 3.

 Class 1 exercises : ch.
 1, n.
 3, 4, 5, 6.

 Exercise List for exam preparation (mid-term):

-Chapter 1 - Goods and Financial Markets \
+- Chapter 1 - Goods and Financial Markets \
 ex.
 10, 11, 16;

-Chapter 2 - IS-LM \
+- Chapter 2 - IS-LM \
 ex.
 2, 3, 5, 10, 11, 12;

-Chapter 3 - Labour Market, IS-LM-PC and inflation \
+- Chapter 3 - Labour Market, IS-LM-PC and inflation \
 ex.
 1, 2, 3, 4, 6, 8, 9, 10, 14;